argo-marketplace/RadRoads/README.md

 ## What
 *Open Street Map - Network* or **OSMnx** is an incredible Python package that lets you study your city's streets in new and interesting ways, programmatically.

 This project aims to create a few explore fun network based statistics that can be applied on a given city's street network.
+In this project, we will focus on New York City, Los Angeles, and Boulder's Streets.

 For any given city, you can use OSMnx to calculate: